HaiderAliFarooq/Soar_tasks/README.md

   - The performance testing report of Wikipedia mobile application performed through apptim tool is available as a pdf named **Performance Test Report - Apptim**.

 # Test Management:
-  - Test Plan for the given requierment is furnished in a word document as **Test Plan - Soar Test**
+  - Test Plan for the given requirement is furnished in a word document as **Test Plan - Soar Test**
   - Risk based testing plan is furnished as **Risk Based Testing (RBT)**
-  - Test Cases of all the given user stories is writter in word document named **Soar Task- Test Cases**
+  - Test Cases of all the given user stories is written in word document named **Soar Task- Test Cases**
   - Test Run is documented in a word file as **Soar Task- Test Run**